Finaldeath/overhaul/.github/ISSUE_TEMPLATE/art-bug-report.md

 ---
 name: Art Bug Report
-about: Report art (model, texture) bugs with this
+about: Report art (model, texture) bugs with this.
+If a module has a creature with the wrong appearance or similar instead use "module" bug report.
 title: ''
 labels: art, bug
 assignees: ''